-Well, I won't surprise anyone when I'll say there is no bullet-proof answers for these questions (knowing them would be a good place to start though).
+Well, I won't surprise anyone when I'll say there are no bulletproof answers for these questions.
+Knowing them would be a good place to start though.

 Obviously the common answer will be "it depends", and that's true cause there are so many factors that affect the decision - Internal factors like the company or the product itself and external factors like the customers or the market.